svo/role-based-access-control/README.md

 ## Run

-How to run the solution locally.
+How to run the solution locally on a `*nix` environment.

 ## Design Decisions